Six Flags Great America: 1998–2000: Premier Parks acquisition and ownership period

-2000s: New themed areas and water park expansion
+2000–2024: Legacy Six Flags era

 The park celebrated its silver (25th) season in 2000, which led to the additions of new shows and parades to celebrate the anniversary.
 2000 was the last year for the Sky Whirl and the Hay Baler ride.
 An accident involving 2 guests occurred on the Cajun Cliffhanger ride in July 2000, which led to its removal the following year.
+Additionally, the park's owner Premier Parks would rebrand itself as Six Flags, Inc. on July 5, 2000.

 The twisted spike of Vertical Velocity.

 In 2001, two inverted shuttle coasters were added: an Intamin impulse coaster named Vertical Velocity (stylized as V^{2}), which opened in Yankee Harbor; and Déjà Vu, a Vekoma Giant Inverted Boomerang ride that replaced Sky Whirl and Hay Baler.
 In the summer of 2002, plans were announced to remove Whizzer, set to close on August 11.
 The plan to remove the coaster was met with outrage from park guests, particularly because the intended replacement was a major thrill ride.
-The backlash led to Six Flags deciding on August 3 to cancel their plans to replace Whizzer, and instead elected to replace Shockwave.
+The backlash led to the park deciding on August 3 to cancel its plans to replace Whizzer, and instead elected to replace Shockwave.
 Power Dive was also removed, due to maintenance problems.

 In 2003, Bolliger & Mabillard constructed Superman: Ultimate Flight in Orleans Place, on the plot of land where Shockwave stood.
 It was the Midwest's second flying roller coaster, the first being X-Flight at Geauga Lake.
 The layout of the ride is identical to versions of the ride at Six Flags Great Adventure and Six Flags Over Georgia.
 Shockwave had partially stood in the parking lot, and for Superman, the entire landscaping of the ride area was redone.
 Additionally, the Ameri-Go-Round carousel in County Fair was removed at the end of the 2003 season.

 Mardi Gras, a new themed area, which annexed a portion of Orleans Place, was added in 2004.
 It was built in the area where Power Dive and Cajun Cliffhanger had stood.
 A spinning wild mouse coaster named Ragin' Cajun was added, along with a HUSS Top-Spin model named King Chaos, a Zamperla Rockin' Tug model named Jester's Wild Ride and a Zamperla Balloon Race model named Big Easy Balloons.
 The same year, the removed Ameri-Go-Round from County Fair was replaced by Revolution, a HUSS Frisbee ride from Six Flags Great Adventure.
 Batman: The Ride would also be repainted after the 2003 season, changing from an all-black color scheme to yellow track and dark purple supports.